Try Our NEW Cat Name Generator

 Read more…

-A traditional fishbowl, like the open-top aquarium, is not recommended when you have cats in your home.
-The open and easily accessible design makes it simple for feline predators to harass or even harm your fish.
+A traditional fishbowl, like the open top aquarium, is not recommended when you have cats in your home.

 Fishbowls usually offer smaller living spaces, which in the long term, is not ideal for your fish’s health and wellbeing.